-5.2.3.Effect of Dimensionless Suction Velocity of 1 on A.Cs
+5.2.3.
+Effect of Dimensionless Suction Velocity of 1 on

 5.2.3.1.
-Suction at 60° angle at 0.1 and 0.25 Chord Length and Two Suction Positions

-Using suction dimensionless velocity one at two different angles at the location of 0.1 CHL, it is concluded that there is no significant effect on the A.Cs at low attack angles.
-It has been investigated for attack angles of 10 to 18 degrees.
-In suction with an angle of 90 degrees, fewer vortices than in suction with an angle of 60 degrees can be seen at the end of the airfoil in the flow line diagram, which indicates a lower pressure and a higher flow velocity on the upper surface of the airfoil at the end edge, as a result of the combination of these two the factor will increase the C_L and decrease the C_D .
+Suction at 60° angle at 0.1 and 0.25 Chord Length and Two Suction Positions of the airfoil in the flow line diagram, which indicates a lower pressure and a higher flow velocity on the upper surface of the airfoil at the end edge, as a result of the combination of these two the factor will increase the CL and decrease the CD.
 In the dimensionless velocity of suction 1, because the amount of suction of the flow is equal to the velocity of the flow input, compared to the dimensionless velocity of 0.5, it disturbs the BL and improves A.Cs.
 The contours of velocity and pressure are shown in Figures 12 and 13 at two angles of 60 and 90 degrees, respectively.